 Your success in this course relies on your commitment and determination.
 Most of your work will be independent, requiring careful time management and self-motivation.
 However, you are part of a class of students who are all overcoming the same challenges and working toward the same objectives.
 Together, we all need to strive to create a community.
 This means attending and contributing to our daily live video check-ins.
-Asking your questions and sharing your observations and experiences during our class meetings will inevitably help your classmates.
+Asking your questions and sharing your observations and experiences during our class meetings will inevitably help both you and your classmates.
 You are also expected to provide timely feedback for your peers when asked to do so.
 You should always provide constructive and respectful feedback.
 Always be aware of your tone; communication can come across with a tone that you did not intend, which can be easily misinterpreted.
-At the end of the course, you will be given a grade out of 5 reflecting your overall level of dedication based on meeting attendance and class contributions.
+Your dedication is also reflected in your time management; any assignment submitted after the designated deadline will result in marks deducted from your Dedication grade at a rate of -1/2 mark per day late.
+At the end of the course, you will be given a grade out of 10 reflecting your overall level of dedication based on meeting attendance, class contributions, and timely assignment submissions.
 If at any point during the course you would like to discuss your current dedication level status, contact the teaching team at the course email address.